open-telemetry/opentelemetry-collector-contrib/pkg/ottl/README.md

 ### Component Creators

-If you're looking to use OTTL in your component checkout [the OTTL grammar](./GRAMMAR.md).
+If you're looking to use OTTL in your component, check out [the OTTL grammar](./GRAMMAR.md).

 ## Examples